rifatafridi479/Telecom-Customer-Churn/README.md

 * Customer Support Influence: Examining the effect of customer service calls on churn likelihood.

 * High-Risk Customer Identification: Predicting customers most likely to leave and taking preventive actions.

+## Source of dataset:
+The dataset used in this project is sourced from Kaggle.
+You can access and download it from data folder